knowbee/rwanda/README.md

 ### Districts()

-Returns array of country districts.
+By default it returns an array of country districts, if no params (province) is given

+- #### Districts(province)

+  If province is given it returns an array of districts found in that province.
+  It returns `undefined` if province is not found.

 ### Sectors()

-Returns array of country sectors.
+By default it returns array of country sectors, if no params (province, district) are given

+- #### Sectors(province, district)

+  If province and district are given it returns an array of sectors found from the given district in that province.
+  It returns `undefined` if either province or district is not found.

 ### Cells()

-Returns an array of all country cells.
+By default it returns an array of all country cells.

+- ### Cells(province, district, sector)

+  if province, district and sector are given it returns an array of Cells found from the given sector.
+  It returns `undefined` if either province, district or sector is not found.

 ### Villages()

-Returns an array of all country villages.
+By default it returns an array of all country villages.

-### District(province)

-Returns an array of districts found in the given province.
-It returns `undefined` if province is not found.

-### Sector(province, district)

-Returns an array of sectors found in the given province and district.
-It returns `undefined` if either province or district is not found.

-### Cell(province, district, sector)

-Returns an array of Cells found in the given province, district, and sector.
-It returns `undefined` if either province, district or sector is not found.

-### Village(province, district, sector, cell)
+- ### Villages(province, district, sector, cell)

-Returns an array of Villages found in the given province, district, sector and cell.
+  if province, district, sector and cell are given it returns an array of Villages found from the given cell.
   It returns `undefined` if either province, district , sector or cell is not found.

 ## Install